 If someone comes across a different type of panel or if their monitor doesn't correspond to our review, let us know and we will update the review.
 Note that some tests such as the gray uniformity may vary between individual units.

 The Sceptre C325W is a very basic monitor with mediocre performance.
 You should be able to find better monitors out there.
+See our recommendations for the best monitors under $200.

 The LG 27UD58-B is significantly better than the Sceptre C325W.
 The LG 27UD58-B has better viewing angles due to its IPS panel.
 It also has a much lower input lag and a faster pixel response time and supports the FreeSync VRR implementation which is excellent if you play games.
 The LG 27UD58-B has a much better resolution that allows it to display more detail on the screen.
 The Sceptre C325W, on the other hand, has a higher native contrast ratio that delivers deep blacks, and a better reflection handling so it can be placed in a room with many small light sources.